Ryan McMahon Player Props: Rockies vs. Brewers

 Ryan McMahon At The Plate

-- Among qualifying hitters in MLB, he ranks 72nd in batting average, 53rd in on-base percentage, and 34th in slugging.
+- Among the qualifying hitters in MLB, he ranks 76th in batting average, 59th in on-base percentage, and 37th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.